2asaby/gig/README.md

-I uploaded all code snippet and screenshots on my github repo.
+I uploaded all code snippets and screenshots to my GitHub repository in three .RAR files, each corresponding to a different encryption technique.

 https://github.com/2asaby/gig.git